ibelalov/DefensiveDGR/README.md

 ```sh
   bash DefensiveDGR.sh
   ```
 and wait.
-The analyses completed in seven days on our desktop computer
+The analyses were completed in seven days on our desktop computer

 List of dependencies: